maksudur-rahman/Bongo-Android-Code-Test/README.md

 }
 ```
 a) Explain how you can use the pattern to create car and plane class?

-\n b) Use a different design pattern for this solution.
+b) Use a different design pattern for this solution.

 ## 3)
 Write a video player application with ‘Play’, ‘Forward’, ‘Rewind’ functionalities.
 Please